Scalable Compute and Data

 After you have prototyped a flow locally and iterated with it for a while, you may face questions like these: How can I test the flow with more data without running out of memory?
 Or, how can I make the model train faster?
 You could try to optimize the code to work better on your laptop, but such premature optimization is probably not the best use of your time.

 Instead, you can leverage the cloud to get a bigger laptop or more laptops (virtually, not literally).
 This is the Stage II in Metaflow development: Scaling flows with the cloud.
-Luckily Metaflow makes this trivially easy - no changes in the code required - after you have done the initial legwork to configure infrastructure for Metaflow.
+Metaflow makes this easy - no changes in the code required - after you have done the initial legwork to configure infrastructure for Metaflow.

 Supersizing Flows

-2. Once your project starts showing promise with realistic-size workloads, it may start attracting interest from colleagues too.
+.
+This way you can request more CPUs, memory, or GPUs in your flows.
+Or, you can parallelize processing over multiple instances, even thousands of them.Once your project starts showing promise with realistic-size workloads, it may start attracting interest from colleagues too.
 Metaflow contains a number of features, such as namespaces, which make collaboration smoother by allowing many people contribute without interfering with each other's work accidentally.

-The scalability tools fall into three categories:
+The patterns fall into three categories:

-• Scaling Up: One should not underestimate the horsepower of a modern large server, especially one equipped with GPUs.
+Scaling Up: One should not underestimate the horsepower of a modern large server, especially one equipped with GPUs.
 Before considering anything else, you can simply run a step on a beefier cloud instance.
 Metaflow integrates with Kubernetes that works on all major clouds and AWS Batch, both of which take care of provisioning such machines on demand.

 Often an effective recipe for scalability is a combination of these three techniques: Start with high-performance Python libraries, run them on large instances, and if necessary, parallelize processing as widely as needed.
 Also, besides compute concerns, loading data efficiently is something Metaflow can help with.